A Guide To The Best Rectangular Sleeping Bags

 This bag is more than just a few layers; it’s two independent sleeping bags — one inside of the other.
 The interior and exterior bags can be easily separated and used independently, each with its own separately listed warmth rating.
 For colder temps, simply combine the bags together for a 0-degree rating.
-This bag is perfect for campers who enjoy being in the outdoors almost year-round in a wide variety of temperatures.
+This bag is perfect for campers who enjoy being in the outdoors all year-round in a wide variety of temperatures.

 Versatile layering system